easilva04/SolarPanelProject/README.md

 6. Integration and Communication
     - Hybrid System (Raspberry Pi + Arduino): Use a combined setup for hardware control and data processing.
     - Seamless Communication: Ensure reliable data exchange between components.

-# To Do:
-1. Fix SSH to make sure I can actually edit the thing
-2.